adrianoapj/adrianoapj/README.md

 ### Hi there 👋

-My name is Adriano (he/him), I am a 17 years old high school student, hacker, and tech enthusiast, and currently I am a Hack Club leader in my school, also I love to use code to help people, and that's one of the reasons I consider myself as a hacker.
+My name is Adriano (he/him), I am a 18 years old high school student, hacker, and tech enthusiast, and currently I am a Hack Club leader in my school, also I love to use code to help people, and that's one of the reasons I consider myself as a hacker.
 Feel free to reach me if you want!
-I'm also working for [@arboplatform](https://github.com/arboplatform) since May 2021.
+I have already worked to [@arboplatform](https://github.com/arboplatform) from May 2021 to August 2021.

 ## Techs